OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Some security considerations:

-- Users cannot grant or deny permission for apps to read the pasteboard
+- Users cannot grant or deny permission for apps to read the pasteboard.
 - Since iOS 9, apps [cannot access the pasteboard while in background](https://forums.developer.apple.com/thread/13760 "UIPasteboard returning null from Today extension"), this mitigates background pasteboard monitoring.
-However, if the *malicious* app is brought to foreground again and the data remains in the pasteboard, it will be able to retrieve it programmatically without the knowledge nor the consent of the user
+However, if the *malicious* app is brought to foreground again and the data remains in the pasteboard, it will be able to retrieve it programmatically without the knowledge nor the consent of the user.
 - [Apple warns about persistent named pasteboards](https://developer.apple.com/documentation/uikit/uipasteboard?language=objc "Pasteboard Security and Privacy Changes in iOS 10") and discourages their use.
-Instead, shared containers should be used
+Instead, shared containers should be used.
 - Starting in iOS 10 there is a new Handoff feature called Universal Clipboard that is enabled by default.
 It allows the general pasteboard contents to automatically transfer between devices.
-This feature can be disabled if the developer chooses to do so and it is also possible to set an expiration time and date for copied data
+This feature can be disabled if the developer chooses to do so and it is also possible to set an expiration time and date for copied data.

 ##### Static Analysis